At CBC Chiropractic we help drivers in need of DOT/CDL Physicals in Piscataway, South Plainfield, Edison, New Brunswick, and surrounding areas.

 Repetitive strain injury builds up over time in long distance drivers.
 Many drivers come in to see us with back pain.
 One of the injuries Dr. Campana sees often is ‘truckers shoulder‘.
 Others come in with hip and leg pain.
-Chiropractic adjustment is a key treatment Dr. Campana uses to help patients get out of pain and improve their ability to perform their work.
-Our clinic has Chiropractic, Massage Therapy, Acupuncture, Physiotherapy to help you get out of pain quickly.
+Chiropractic adjustments are the key treatment Dr. Campana uses to help patients get out of pain and improve their ability to perform their work.
+Our clinic has Chiropractic, Massage Therapy, Acupuncture and Physiotherapy to help you get out of pain quickly.
 If you have pain, ask Dr. Campana about it.
 If he can help you he’ll tell you!
 If it’s not a condition he can help, he’ll tell you that too!

-At CBC Chiropractic we do DOT Physical Exams.
+At CBC Chiropractic we do DOT/CDL Physical Exams.